 The premium tiers

-The word "recruiting coach" appears across all premium tiers.
-NCSA's recruiting coaches are NCSA employees — they help guide families through the process and can facilitate introductions, but they are not former college coaches with active relationships at specific programs.
+NCSA describes its recruiting specialists as former college athletes and coaches, but they are NCSA employees — they help guide families through the process and can facilitate introductions, but they are not active college coaches with current relationships at specific programs.
 They provide structure and process support, not insider access.

 What the sales call looks like